docker-hy/docker-hy.github.io/docs/part-2/index.md

 ---
-path: '/part-2'
-title: 'Part 2'
+title: 'Introcution to Part 2'
-overview: true
-hidden: false
 ---

 This part introduces container orchestration with Docker Compose and relevant concepts such as *docker network*.
 By the end of this part you are able to: